 Parents here are some great tips that we use in class that you can use at home to reinforce learning.

 • Use STEM language in everyday routines.
-During snack time, encourage children to lift the heavy apple and the light napkin.
+During snack time, encourage children to lift the heavy apple and light napkin.
 Show children a whole sandwich being cut into half.

 • Ask open-ended questions.
 These are questions that encourage children to respond with more than a “yes” or “no” answer.
 Ask children to describe objects and toys around them.
-Encourage them to compare the size, shape, color, texture, smell and weight of different objects.
+Encourage them to compare the size, shape, color, texture, smell, and weight of different objects.

 • Use books.
-During reading time, use STEM language, too.
+During reading time, use the STEM language, too.
 Count objects on a page out loud for infants, or ask toddlers if they can find a square or a triangle.

 • Follow the child’s lead.
 Focus on your child’s interests to create STEM learning opportunities.
-Observe children closely and see what they are pointing to, looking at or seem curious about.
+Observe children closely and see what they are pointing to, looking at, or seem curious about.
 If the child is excited about playing with dolls, count the doll’s arms and legs, talk about the shape of the doll’s eyes, and compare the size of the doll to other toys.
 Is she bigger or smaller?
 Taller or shorter?

 • Make discoveries together!
 Go outside and explore new objects.
 Talk about them and compare them.
 How many different types of leaves can you find?
 Can you find a small, medium, and large rock?
 Can you find a square object and a circular object?